 a.
-In preparing consolidated financial statements, only investments in financial allied subsidiaries except insurance subsidiaries shall be consolidated on a lineby-line basis; while insurance and non-financial allied subsidiaries shall be accounted for using the equity method.
-Financial/non-financial allied/non-allied associates shall be accounted for using equity method in accordance with the provisions of PAS 28 ilnvestments in Associatesî.
+In preparing consolidated financial statements, only investments in financial allied subsidiaries except insurance subsidiaries shall be consolidated on a line-by-line basis; while insurance and non-financial allied subsidiaries shall be accounted for using the equity method.
+Financial/non-financial allied/non-allied associates shall be accounted for using equity method in accordance with the provisions of PAS 28 "Investments in Associates".

 b.
-For purposes of preparing separate financial statements, financial/non-financial allied/non-allied subsidiaries/associates, including insurance subsidiaries/associates, shall also be accounted for using the equity Bangko Sentral recommended valuation reserves.
+For purposes of preparing separate financial statements, financial/non-financial allied/non-allied subsidiaries/associates, including insurance subsidiaries/associates, shall also be accounted for using the equity method; and c.
+FIs shall be required to meet the Bangko Sentral recommended valuation reserves.

-Notwithstanding the exceptions in Items ì aî, ì bî and ì cî, the audited annual financial statements required to be submitted to the Bangko Sentral in accordance with Appendix P-2 shall in all respect be PFRS/PAS compliant: Provided, That FIs shall submit to the Bangko Sentral adjusting entries reconciling the balances in the financial statements for prudential reporting with that in the audited annual financial statements.
+Notwithstanding the exceptions in Items "a", "b" and "c", the audited financial statements required to be submitted to the Bangko Sentral in accordance with the provisions of Appendix P-2 shall in all respect be PFRS/PAS compliant: Provided, That FIs shall submit to the Bangko Sentral adjusting entries reconciling the balances in the financial statements for prudential reporting with that in the audited financial statements.